 18th & 19th Centuries (Tuesday 18:30 – 20:00)

-This class looks at the broadsword/backsword, smallsword, spadroon, sabre, and various off-hand weapons, along with some dagger/knife and pole weapons.
+This class looks at the broadsword/backsword, smallsword, spadroon, sabre, and various off-hand weapons, along with some dagger/knife and pole weapons, and a little bit of wrestling.

 If you’re intrigued by Jacobite risings, the Napoleonic Wars, the American Revolution and later American Civil War, or you fancy yourself a bit of an Outlander fan or have obsessively watched Master & Commander on repeat then this class should be right up your street.